JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 Your agent works on a real machine with memory that persists across runs and a signed identity, so every action it takes is attributable and auditable.

-3. It crashes?
+3. Interrupted?
 It resumes.

 $ npm install @jettson/sdk